maxprig/ClickWheel/README.md

 # ClickWheel
-Drop-In ClickWheel for iOS 7.0+
+Drop-In ClickWheel for iOS 7.0+ written in Swift

 How to use the ClickWheel?